-"To eat is a necessity, but to eat intelligently is an art.” — La Rochefoucald
+"To eat is a necessity, but to eat intelligently is an art.” — La Rochefoucald.

 We often hear plenty of misconstrued facts regarding health and nutrition every single day.
 Many a time, people tend to believe half-truths which make them even more anxious regarding their health.
-Trust me, there is a thin line of difference between fact and fiction.
+There is always a thin line of difference between fact and fiction.
 All you need to do is be open-minded to focus on the logic to see things clearly.
 It is time to stop feeding yourself with misguided information.

 Fact: Well, you don’t need to keep a count of how many glasses of water you drink every day.
-It is not essential to consume plain water to meet your body requirements.
+It is not essential to consume plain water to meet your body’s requirements.
 You can take water in the form of vegetable juices, milk, fruits, caffeinated beverages, and even cooked rice.
 Therefore, it is a mere conception that only plain water can contribute to your fluid needs.

 Fact: Appearances can be deceptive even when it comes to bread.
-Mere color of the bread cannot determine its nutrient quotient.
+The mere color of the bread cannot determine its nutrient quotient.
 You need to go through its list of ingredients to check what is actually beneficial for you.
 Darker bread can be nothing more than caramel-coated bread.
 You might be signing up for just a colored white bread.

 Myth 4: Margarine is way better than butter when it comes to a healthy diet.

-Myth 5: Organic food is healthy
+Myth 5: Organic food is healthy.

 Myth 6: You need to cut carbohydrates in your diet to lose weight.